With hot springs, heaps of history and delectable restaurants, a visit to Glenwood Springs promises luxuriant relaxation.

-No matter the season, pair outdoor adventure with wellness activities for the ultimate Glenwood retreat.
+No matter the season, pair outdoor adventure with wellness activities for the ultimate Glenwood Springs retreat.
 And, as a 100 percent Green Energy community, visitors can feel good about not affecting the carbon footprint.

 1. Glenwood Springs has geothermal hot springs perfect for a wellness retreat.